gammalib/gammalib/doc/source/user_manual/modules/obs.rst

 :doxy:`GModelSky::eval_gradients` methods for computation of the instrument response to a source model (see :ref:`fig_calltree_model`).

-Dependent on the source model type (point source, radial source, elliptical source or diffuse source), :doxy:`GResponse::irf(GEvent&, GSource&, GObservation&)` calls the methods
-:doxy:`GResponse::irf_ptsrc`,
-:doxy:`GResponse::irf_radial`,
-:doxy:`GResponse::irf_elliptical` or
-:doxy:`GResponse::irf_diffuse`.
-All these methods have a default implementation in :doxy:`GResponse`, thus formally the methods do not need to be implemented in the derived class.
-However, except for :doxy:`GResponse::irf_ptsrc`, the code for the methods has not been written so far, hence if an instrument should support models others than the point source model, the respective methods need to be implemented in the instrument specific implementation of the :doxy:`GResponse` class.

 A maximum likelihood analysis of the data generally needs the computation of the predicted number of events within the selection region for each source model.
 Selection region means here the range of measured quantities that is used for